virgs/minesweeper-ai/README.md

 To generate the reports and be able to determine whether these numbers are good, I decided to compare them against the stats on [minesweeper.online/statistics](https://minesweeper.online/statistics).
 I have no idea of how reliable they are and one can say these numbers take beginners and speed-solvers into consideration.
 Honestly, I don't care.
 It's better than nothing.

-To compare against those stats numbers, I made the AI play the three default minesweeper levels:
+To compare against those stats numbers, I made the AI play the three standard difficulty levels:

 - **Beginner:** 9x9 grid, 10 mines and ≅0.123 mines density.
 - **Intermediate:** 16x16 grid, 40 mines and ≅0.156 mines density.